Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Jameson Taillon (1-4) will make his 11th start of the season.
+- Drew Smyly (5-4) will take to the mound for the Cubs and make his 14th start of the season.

-- None of Taillon's 10 starts this season have met the criteria for a quality start.

-- Taillon has two starts in a row of five innings or more.

 |Opponent